CSCI-4830-002-2014/challenge-week-7/README.md

 ## Explain why you found the project interesting.
 (8 points)

-I think the idea of using social data to predict whether philanthropic organizations will be effective might be useful to potential donors.
+I think the idea of using actual data to predict whether philanthropic organizations will be effective might be useful for encouraging potential donors.

 # GDELT (I) (5 points x 6 + 20 points x 3 = 90 points)